-The Clinical Mental Health Counseling Program uses the Counselor Preparation Comprehensive Examination (CPCE) as one of its graduation requirements.
-This summative evaluation measures knowledge of the eight core curriculum areas that are central to CACREP standards.
-It is designed to assess the student's knowledge of counseling information, provide feedback that can be used in program and curriculum development, and givethe student a simulated experience for taking the national certification exam.
+The Clinical Mental Health Counseling Program has shifted away from using the Counselor Preparation Comprehensive Examination (CPCE) as a graduation requirement in the 2024-25 academic year.
+Instead, the CMHC program administers a comprehensive Exit Exam as a summative evaluation measuring student knowledge in the eight core curriculum areas that are central to CACREP standards, as well as a 9th clinical mental health knowledge area.
+The CMHC Exit Exam is designed to assess the student's knowledge of counseling information, provide feedback that can be used in program and curriculum development, and give the student a simulated experience for taking the national certification exam (the National Counseling Exam).
+The content for the Exit Exam is drawn from the current CMHC course offerings and constructed by the CMHC faculty.

-The CMHC program administers the CPCE to second year students in Spring term, after the majority of their coursework is completed.
-The passing score on the CPCE is calculated after each administration.
-An CMHC student will need to achieve a score that is equal to or no less than 1.0 standard deviation below the national mean score.
-If a student does not pass the CPCE the first time, he or she may retake the exam twice, at the student's expense.
-Failing the CPCE a third time will result in dismissal from the program.
-Although there is no official study guide for the CPCE, students have found that study guides for the National Counselor Examination (NCE) are useful resources for the CPCE.
-Information may be found at www.nbcc.org.
+The CMHC program administers the Exit Exam to second year students in Spring term, after the majority of their coursework is completed.
+The passing score on the Exit Exam is calculated by the CMHC faculty.
+If a student does not pass the Exit Exam the first time, they may retake the exam twice more.
+Failing the Exit Exam a third time will result in the student needing to pass an oral examination with the CMHC faculty.
+If a student is not successful in the oral exam, they will face dismissal from the program.
+Students may find study guides for the National Counselor Examination (NCE) as useful resources for the Exit Exam.
+However, retaining and reviewing course materials and adequate studying may be more beneficial.
+Information on the NCE may be found at www.nbcc.org.

-Retaking Comprehensive Exam
+Retaking Exit Exam

 A student who fails all or part of the comprehensive examinations is contacted by the advisor and/or the CMHC Program Chair.
-The conditions under which the examination may be retaken are specified in writingby the CMHC faculty.
-Ordinarily, any examination may not be until there has been sufficient time for appropriate additional study, reading, or mastery of subjects.
+The conditions under which the examination may be retaken are specified in writing by the CMHC faculty.
+Ordinarily, any examination may not be retaken until there has been sufficient time for appropriate additional study, reading, or mastery of subjects.

-The comprehensive examination may not be given more than three times.
-The student must schedule the retakeof the comprehensive examination through the Program Chair following the completion of the established conditions.
-If a student fails to pass the CPCE on their third attempt, at least two CMHC faculty will provide a comprehensive oral examination.
-A student who does not pass the comprehensive oral examination will be dropped from the program.
+The comprehensive exit examination may not be given more than three times.
+The student must schedule the retake of the comprehensive examination through the Program Chair following the completion of the established conditions.
+If a student fails to pass the CMHC Exit Exam on their third attempt, CMHC faculty will provide a comprehensive oral examination.
+A student who does not pass the comprehensive oral examination will not be eligible for graduation and will be withdrawn from the program.